Unconventional saturation effects at intermediate drive in a lossy cavity coupled to few emitters: Unconventional saturation effect at resonant driving

 A coherently driven damped harmonic oscillator will also be in a coherent state.
 Hence, we can make a coherent-state approximation of the emitter ensemble to order $N$ in the weak excitation regime.
 In terms of Fock states, this coherent state can be written as

 The complex amplitude $\alphaens$ with $\abs{\alphaens}^2 \propto \expval{\sp \sm}^{\rm ens}_{ss}$ is defined by the emitter ensemble.

+For this work, a rectangular `time-bin' temporal mode with duration $T$ is a sufficient description for the mode of the ensemble state in the weak-drive regime.
+This mode choice gives a simple expression for the complex amplitude:

+The time duration $T$ is a characteristic timescale set by the system.
+For the considered Tavis--Cummings system, the occupation of the ensemble is related to the cavity field through the collective coupling $\gcol$.
+Therefore, the natural choice of $T$ for the ensemble state is

-Moreover, an idealized laser beam propagating through free space can be represented as a continuous-mode coherent state.
+To formulate a quantum analog to the classical effective drive, we have to relate the approximate coherent state for the ensemble to the classical external drive on the cavity.
+The relation can be found by considering an idealized laser for the external drive.
+The state of an idealized laser beam propagating through free space can be represented as a continuous-mode coherent state.
 This continuous-mode coherent state can be partitioned into an infinite set of discrete-mode coherent states

-with amplitude $\alpha_d$, which may be assumed mode matched with the emitter-ensemble state.
-In \appref{app:Laser}, we discuss the freedom in partitioning continuous-mode coherent states and also give a simple example.